Aliases for ERG Gene

 GeneCards Summary for ERG Gene

-ERG (ERG, ETS Transcription Factor) is a Protein Coding gene.
-Diseases associated with ERG include Ewing Sarcoma and Extraskeletal Ewing Sarcoma.
-Among its related pathways are Transcriptional misregulation in cancer and TarBasePathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
+ERG (ETS Transcription Factor ERG) is a Protein Coding gene.
+Diseases associated with ERG include Extraskeletal Ewing Sarcoma and Ewing Sarcoma.
+Among its related pathways are Transcriptional misregulation in cancer and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and obsolete signal transducer activity.
 An important paralog of this gene is FLI1.

 Transcriptional regulator.
 May participate in transcriptional regulation through the recruitment of SETDB1 histone methyltransferase and subsequent modification of local chromatin structure.